 Working with Spark¶

-Set up Java correctly as Spark only works with Java 8 while activeviam works with Java 11.
+When working with Spark you need to configure Java correctly as Spark only works with Java 8 while activeviam works with Java 11.

 Setup Java version¶